sanjana-meduri/GARAGE/README.md

 - [ ] add multiple tags to an item
 - [ ] browse available tags to filter by
 - [ ] upload user profile picture
+- [ ] user indicated preferred payment method
 - [ ] add multiple images for each listing
 - [ ] change default radius for browsing in settings
+- [ ] keep track of what user has sold and amount
+- [ ] add notification to seller

 ### 2. Screen Archetypes